z669016/adventofcode-2021/README.md

 commands and returns the sum of the range sizes (```point3DCount```) of all on-commands.
 I refactored part 1 to use the same approach as well.

+## Day 23
+A search approach again, and looking at the simplicity of the board, it is probably exploding the options.
+To limit the runtime, I used a priority queue and once basis functions seemed to work, I started to add avoiding possible dead ends.
+That worked well for part 1 but got me into trouble again at part 2.
+After some debugging, I found lots of duplicated state in the queue ... indeed I forgot to remember the visited states ...
+OMG ... this was so stupid.

+After adding visited stated (never visit them again), runtime was fine 3.3 second for part 1 and 2.3 second for part 2.